Vulcanized vs. Non Vulcanized Recycled Rubber Gym Flooring

 Let's compare revulcanized rubber with recycled rubber products that haven't gone through the process.

-Vulcanization is a process that converts rubber or similar polymers into a more durable and long-lasting product.
+What Is Vulcanized Rubber?Vulcanized rubber has undergone a process called vulcanization.
+The vulcanization process converts rubber or similar polymers into a more durable and long-lasting product.
 By using additives, the material is modified and forms a cross-linking structure between the polymer chains.
 In general, vulcanized materials are less sticky and usually stronger.

 Vulcanization uses high-pressure and high temperatures after a curative has been added to the raw rubber material.
 Using a process of compression molding, the rubber is heated and adopted to the shape of a mold.
 To cure the rubber, different substances are used.
 These include sulfur, peroxides and metallic oxides.